saxix/django-adminactions/docs/source/api.rst

 merge
 -----

+.. seealso:: See :ref:`merge` action for addtional notes.

 Merge 'other' into master.

         `fields` is a list of fieldnames that must be readed from ``other`` to put into master.